alandassie/Useful_Codes/README.md

 An example of the input file "GMS+GSMCC_ICF.in" can be found at the end of the code file.

+### GSMCC_DCS_ene-ang.py

+Created on November 2024 by Alan D.K. for 11C_Project,
+in particular to calculate the alpha elastic dif. cross section with different pair (ene,ang) each time, in order to compare with the experiment H. Yamaguchi et al., Phys.
+Rev. C 87, 034303 (2013).

+This code run GSMCC multiple times in order to calculate the Differential Cross Section with different combinations of energies and angles.
+The data is read from a file called "GSMCC_DCS_ene-ang.in".
+An example can be found at the end of the code.

+The code also use the input file "GSM+GSMCC_run.in" of the code GSM+GSMCC_run.py as guide of calculations.
+An example of that file can be found at the end of the GSM+GSMCC_run.py code.

 ### EdithThresholds.py

 Created on July 2024 by Alan D.K. for 11C_Project.